mmitch/nwn-portraits/README.md

 Generated files will be written into the directory of the source files.
-If a `portraits` directory exists in the current directory, it will be prepended to file outout (this allows for a symlink to your actual `portraits` directory, removing the need to move the images after generation).
+If a `portraits` directory exists in the current directory, it will be prepended to file output (this allows for a symlink to your actual `portraits` directory, removing the need to move the images after generation).